ben-alrdy/alrdy-animate/README.md

 - **aa-delay-mobile**: If set, overwrites the delay on mobile devices.
 Example: `aa-delay-mobile="0.5s"`.
 - **aa-color-initial**: The initial background color for the animation.
 Example: `aa-color-initial="#d7ff64"`.
 - **aa-color-final**: The final background color for the animation.
 Example: `aa-color-final="#d7ff64"`.
 - **aa-anchor**: Specify an anchor element to trigger the animation (useful for fixed elements that should be animated when the anchor scrolls into view).
-Example: `aa-anchor="#anchorElement"`.
+Example: `aa-anchor="#trigger"` on the element to be animated combined with `<div id="trigger">Headline</div>`.
 - **aa-viewport**: Override the global viewport percentage for this element.
 Example: `aa-viewport="0.6"`.
 - **aa-distance**: The distance multiplier for the animation.
 Example: `aa-distance="1.5"`.

 ## CSS Animations triggered instantly (CSS only)
 Add the `aa-instant` attribute to the element you want to animate.
 The animation will be triggered immediately.
-You can also add optional attributes (see element attributes below) to customize the animation for individual elements.
+You can also add optional attributes (see [instant element attributes](#instant-element-attributes) below) to customize the animation for individual elements.

 - **aa-instant**: The animation type to apply.
 Example: `aa-instant="fade-up"`.

-### Element Attributes
+### Instant Element Attributes
 - **aa-ease**: Overwrites the global easing function for this element.
 Example: `aa-ease="ease-in-out"`.
-- **aa-duration**: The animation duration for this element, in seconds.
+- **aa-duration**: Set the animation duration for this element, in seconds.
 Example: `aa-duration="2"`.
 Available range: 0.1s - 3s in increments of 0.1s
-- **aa-delay**: The animation delay for this element, in seconds.
+- **aa-delay**: Set the animation delay for this element, in seconds.
 Example: `aa-delay="0.5"`.
 Available range: 0.05s - 1.5s in increments of 0.05s
-- **aa-stagger**: The stagger delay for up to 10 child elements, in seconds.
+- **aa-stagger**: Set a staggered animation delay for up to 10 child elements, in seconds.
 Example: `aa-stagger="0.5"`.
-Available range: 0.1s - 0.5s in increments of 0.1s
+Available range: 0.05s - 0.5s in increments of 0.05s

 ## CSS Animation Types